 I want to capture and focus on moments of transference…to reveal the journey of dance-making and art-making, live in each performance.

 Shen Wei, who was the lead choreographer for the Opening Ceremonies of the 2008 Beijing Olympics, also created dances for Les Grands Ballets Canadiens de Montréal and Les Ballets de Monte-Carlo and choreographed the Rome Opera’s production of Rossini’s Moise et Pharaon, conducted by Ricardo Muti.
 Last spring, Shen Wei was commissioned to create a new work for the Dutch National Ballet in Amsterdam, and he choreographed, directed, and designed a new production of Carmina Burana for the chorus, orchestra, and ballet of Teatro di San Carlo in Naples, Italy.
 The production, which included Shen Wei Dance Arts’ dancers, premiered in July 2013 and toured to the Mariinsky Theater in St. Petersburg, Russia, in September of 2013.

-Recently, his work as a visual artist and choreographer has entered into a new dialogue in a series of performative installations and site-specific works, which have been presented at a number of museums and galleries, including The Metropolitan Museum of Art, the North Carolina Museum of Art, Collezione Maramotti in Italy, Mana Contemporary, and the Forum at the Yerba Buena Center for the Arts, Rockbund Museum of Art in Shanghai, MDC Museum of Art + Design in Miami, Guggenheim Museum, and Asia Society Hong Kong Center, and the Isabella Stuart Gardner Museum.
+Recently, his work as a visual artist and choreographer has entered into a new dialogue in a series of performative installations and site-specific works which have been presented at a number of museums and galleries including: the Metropolitan Museum of Art, North Carolina Museum of Art, Collezione Maramotti in Italy, Mana Contemporary, the Forum at the Yerba Buena Center for the Arts, Rockbund Museum of Art in Shanghai, MDC Museum of Art + Design in Miami, Guggenheim Museum, and Asia Society Hong Kong Center, and the Isabella Stuart Gardner Museum.

 Select Awards and Commissions

 - Chinese Innovator Award from the Wall Street Journal-China (2013)